sitaraemilys/CV/README.md

 3. Obsessed with code.
 Particularly partial to Javascript promises.

 Oh, and I have an ability to fit into very small spaces if needs be.
 Desks, cardboard boxes and car boots included.
-P.S All hail the humble Helvetica.
+P.S.
+All hail the humble Helvetica.

 ## Projects